 Osteoarthritis is a progressive disease and is often present at the time of a collision as a pre-existing condition.
-At times, an injury victim may have no pre-existing symptoms, but after the collision the osteoarthritis along with the injuries combine to cause pain and symptoms, sometimes worse than if there was no osteoarthritis present at the time of the collision.
-The challenge is proving the change in condition of the osteoarthritis between before and after the condition.
+At times, an injury victim may have no pre-existing symptoms, but after the collision, the osteoarthritis along with the injuries combine to cause pain and symptoms, sometimes worse than if there was no osteoarthritis present at the time of the collision.
+The challenge is proving the change in the condition of the osteoarthritis between before and after the condition.
 Using the client’s medical records before the collision can show the existence of absence of pre-existing symptoms.

 You have up to two years to file a claim, but it is best to begin as soon as possible so evidence and witness testimony are easier to locate.
-Working with an experienced attorney is the best way to ensure that your rights are protected throughout the process, since insurance companies are financially motivated to settle cases for the smallest amount possible.
+Working with an experienced attorney is the best way to ensure that your rights are protected throughout the process since insurance companies are financially motivated to settle cases for the smallest amount possible.
 Without an advocate on your side, you may end up with a settlement that doesn't adequately meet your financial needs.